 We are striped bass specialists!
 This is one of our most popular trips!
 Striped Bass migrate to Massachusetts coastal waters and waters off Cape Ann around the end of May and stay through October.
 Bass catches range from 3 to 25 pounds, with fish taken in the 40 to 50 lb. range on bait.

 CASH ONLY on all trips.
-Please add 20% gratuity for mates.
+Please add 20% gratuity for mate/captain.
 All tackle included or you can bring your own.
 Spinning rods and reels by Penn.

 Striped Bass Fishing Charters Gloucester Massachusetts